JRMfer/Project/REPORT.md

 ![](doc/screenshot_dashboard.png)

-A D3 dashboard tries to show the development of the total transfer fees over time which can be examined in more depth with some indicators as the country, season and position.
-The dashboar
+A D3 dashboard that tries to show the development of the total transfer fees over time which can be examined in more depth with some indicators as the country, season and position.

 ## Technical Design
 This section describes the functionality of the product, starting with a high